 Fighting virus, ECB to run to Europe's rescue.
-Again.
+Again

 With millions of people in lockdown, markets in turmoil and companies struggling with disrupted supply chains, the economy is already reeling, piling pressure on the ECB to roll out much of what it has left in its depleted policy arsenal.

-Emergency rate cuts by the U.S. Federal Reserve and the Bank of England signal an urgent push to quell fears that the epidemic and associated market panic could quickly morph into a recession, dealing another blow to the struggling currency bloc.
+Emergency rate cuts by the U.S. Federal Reserve and the Bank of England signal an urgent push to quell fears that the epidemic and associated market panic could quickly trigger a recession, dealing another blow to the struggling currency bloc.

 The crisis is a major test for ECB chief Christine Lagarde, who took over only in November and has billed herself as the "wise owl" of monetary policy.

-The ECB is almost certain to provide new, ultra-cheap loans for banks to pass onto small and medium-sized firms, sources told Reuters earlier.
-It is also likely to debate an interest rate cut, though that move is far from certain.
+The ECB is almost certain to provide new, ultra-cheap loans for banks to pass onto small and medium-sized firms, sources told Reuters.
+It is also likely to debate an interest rate cut, though such a step is far from certain.

-While markets have priced in a 10 basis point move, rates are already at a record-low of minus 0.5% and many policymakers have said further cuts could be counterproductive because they hurt bank margins to the point of thwarting lending.
+While markets have priced in a 10 basis point move, rates are already at a record low of minus 0.5% and many policymakers have said further cuts could be counterproductive because they hurt bank margins to the point of thwarting lending.

 Acting counter to market expectations and rate cuts elsewhere would risk fuelling market turbulence, however, undercutting the very purpose of the bank's stimulus package.
 It could also push the euro higher, putting downward pressure on inflation, an uncomfortable prospect given anaemic price growth.